FishWantToFly/Start-to-Learn-Pyro/README.md

 ### Schedule
 1. Walk through basic examples [Here](http://pyro.ai/examples/).
-2. Try to implement on some mini projects, using our own real dataset to solve problems.
+2. Try to work on some mini projects, using our own real dataset to solve problems.
 3. (uncertain) Maybe our lab will produce teaching videos to explain examples on official website.